telerik/xaml-docs/controls/radslider/styling-and-appearance/styling-overview.md

 ## TrackStyle

-The TrackStyle property, lets you modify the appearance RadSlider track.
+The TrackStyle property lets you modify the appearance of the RadSlider track.

 #### [XAML] Example 5: Set TrackStyle